theckman/blog/the-purge.rst

 Lastly, what is something that might not work for us in Cali?
 Without having an apartment picked out, it was hard to determine what will fit in to our eventual place.
-Even if it would fit, is it work losing that much space in the shipping container for it?
+Even if it would fit, is it worth losing that much space in the shipping container for it?

 Meredith had a *beautiful* West Elm sectional with a chaise.
 Brand new,